4ban-university/GitHubMonitoringTool/Documentation/VisionDocument/VisionDocument.md

 ### 1.1.
 Purpose

-The purpose of this document is to describe the need and to define features of the GitHub repository monitoring tool.
+The GitHub repository monitoring tool will help the teaching assistants to monitor and grade each groups and students; by analyzing a repository and showing useful information in an easy-to-use and easy-to-understand way.
+In summary, this will show the contributions of each students and the progress of the project.

 ### 1.2.
 Scope

-The purpose of the project is to develop an application for activity tracking on GitHub.
-This work will help the TA (teacher assistant) to assess student contribution to the project in an easy way.
+The purpose of the project is to develop a web application for activity tracking on GitHub.
+The software will transform the information available on the GitHub database into a graphical interface.

 ### 1.3.
 References